zendframework/zf2-documentation/docs/languages/en/modules/zendservice.windows-azure.rst

 There are two development scenario's when working with Windows Azure.

-- You can develop your application using ``ZendService\WindowsAzure`` and the Windows Azure *SDK*, which provides a local development environment of the services provided by Windows Azure's cloud infrastructure.
+- You can develop your application using ``ZendService\WindowsAzure\WindowsAzure`` and the Windows Azure *SDK*, which provides a local development environment of the services provided by Windows Azure's cloud infrastructure.

-- You can develop your application using ``ZendService\WindowsAzure``, working directly with the Windows Azure cloud infrastructure.
+- You can develop your application using ``ZendService\WindowsAzure\WindowsAzure``, working directly with the Windows Azure cloud infrastructure.

 The first case requires you to install the `Windows Azure SDK`_ on your development machine.
 It is currently only